 If you think you have been affected by spray drift you may wish to see your doctor.
 The sooner you see your doctor, the more useful any tests will be.

-Medical tests are available for the herbicide 2.4D and also for organophosphates.
 In most cases urine or blood tests are required and you may have to pay for these tests.

 Northland Regional Council